alingorgan/TheMovieBrowser-TV/README.md

 ## Setup

+Prior to running the app, do the following:
 1. using terminal, cd into the project directory
 2. start a local HTTP server: ruby -run -e httpd . -p 9001